devsarahgeo/Airline-Delay-Prediction-using-AWS-HIVE-Python/README.md

 - Developed predictive models capable of identifying potential delays.
 - Gained hands-on experience in **big data processing**, **SQL on distributed systems**, and **applied machine learning**.

+## Please refer ppt to see the steps taken for this project.
+Please refer the .ipynb file to see the code